How It Works

 Reclaimed oyster shells are put back into the water near existing live oyster reefs.
-When the live oysters spawn their larvae “spat” attach to the existing shells and form new reefs.
-Without old shells to attach to, the larvae floats out to sea and misses the opportunity to form new habitat.
+When the live oysters spawn their larvae, otherwise known as “spat”, it attaches to the existing shells and form new reefs.
+Without old shells to attach to, the oyster spat floats out to sea and misses the opportunity to form new habitat.

 Put Em’ Back

 Many coastlines are completely void of native oyster populations.
 In those areas, reclaimed shells are bagged and placed in large tanks where live oyster larvea are manually added to the shells before they are put back to form new reefs.

 All funds collected go towards purchasing shells and supporting oyster shell recycling programs nationwide.
 Additionally, we purchase live oyster ‘spat’ to help create new oyster reefs.

 “With our latest fundraising event: Shellabration, we raised funds to help clean the Charleston Harbor, which has some of the poorest water quality in the state of South Carolina.
 The event was a celebration of Lowcountry living at its finest, while giving back to preserve the saltwater lifestyle and culture we love.”

 We place new reefs in protected coastal areas.
 We work with other nonprofits and government agencies to restore oyster beds throughout the coastal United States.